 The procedure of artificial insemination involves collecting semen from a healthy male and introducing it into the reproductive tract of a female.
 It must be done at the right time for better results.
 The method requires proper hygiene and care.
 It is performed by trained professionals.

 Collection of sperm from a male contributor or partner.
-In animals, it is done by electro ejaculation while in humans, it is done by masturbation or surgically from the epididymis if it is obstructed.
-The place where samples are collected should be clean, and the process of collection done most appropriately, as this will enhance the quality of sperm.
+In animals, it is done by electro ejaculation, while in humans, it is done by masturbation or surgically from the epididymis if it is obstructed.
+The place where samples are collected should be clean, and the process of collection should be done appropriately, as this will enhance the quality of sperm.

 In animals, sperm collection methods include an artificial vaginal cavity that mimics the natural coital reflex and electrostimulation, where electrical impulses are used to initiate ejaculation.
 In humans, the main way is masturbation.
 However, if the sperm cannot be ejaculated, surgical procedures are employed to get sperm.

-Sperm preparation includes the treatment of the ejaculated sample to make the sperm more densely packed as well as superior.
+Sperm preparation includes the treatment of the ejaculated sample to make the sperm more densely packed and superior.
 Some of the procedures include sperm washing, which is applied to the elimination of seminal plasma, debris, and immotile sperm.
-This is generally done using centrifugation and resuspending it on a medium of nutrients.
+This is generally done using centrifugation and resuspending it in a medium of nutrients.
 Techniques like density gradient centrifugation or swim-up methods are used to get the best and most viable sperm for insemination.

 1. Synchronising the procedure with the ovulation.